“Can I double stack my jars in a water bath canner while doing boiling water bath canning?” That’s the question for today.

 The other thing is make sure you have a full load of jars in that top layer–well, actually in both layers–because the water is rolling.
 I would worry about those top jars getting jostled a little bit.
 If they tip over, then that’s not a good thing.

-If you don’t have enough jars for a full layer on that top layer, maybe just put some jars of water in there, something so that they’re in there and it’s all full and they’re not going to just be spaced to where they’re floating around and getting dumped over.
-Well, they don’t really float, but you know what I mean.
+If you don’t have enough jars for a full layer on that top layer, maybe just put some jars of water in there, something so that they’re in there and it’s all full and they’re not going to just be spaced to where they’re getting dumped over.

 Concluding Thoughts